 Connecticut Harassment Lawyer

 Connecticut police and prosecutors take online and telephone harassment very seriously.
 With workplace and school violence becoming an increasing concern for law enforcement, Connecticut lawmakers have enacted tough and broadly written laws against harassing and threatening communications made over cell phone conversations, text messages, social media, and fax lines.
 Also, as many of the top Stamford domestic violence criminal lawyers and attorneys would tell you, Connecticut Harassment charges frequently arise in domestic violence arrests, when spouses and loved ones take their anger and aggression out on each over electronic and digital media.
 In these Stamford and Greenwich domestic violence Harassment charges, police arrest first…then let prosecutors ask questions in court later.
 So if you have been arrested for 53a-182b / 53a-183 Harassment charges in Stamford, Greenwich, Darien, New Canaan, Wilton, Weston, Westport, or Fairfield, you need to contact a top Connecticut harassment lawyer before your first court date.

-Connecticut Charges for Harassment in the Second Degree
+What is Harassment in the Second Degree in Connecticut?

 The Connecticut crime of Harassment in the Second Degree is spelled out in C.G.S. § 53a-183.
 This charge is a Class C misdemeanor that carries up to 90 days of jail, probation, and a $500 fine.
 To be charged with 53a-183 Harassment in the Second Degree, you must be accused of: (1) using indecent or obscene language over the telephone, (2) delivering an annoying, harassing, or alarming message over fax, email, snail mail, or social media like Facebook or Instagram, or (3) intentionally making a telephone call that causes annoyance or alarm.
 What causes “annoyance” or “alarm” clearly evokes a broad, subjective standard.
 What may be annoying to one person may not be to another.
 This is where tough lawyering is needed to advocate aggressively on your behalf with police and prosecutors to convince them to stand down and not prosecute you for what could be a perfectly legal exercise of your First Amendment constitutional rights to free speech.